Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 *
   * Fill in the fields with your submission text.
   * When finished, click "Submit".
-You can then ìViewî, ìEditî or ìDeleteî you submission on the ìSubmissionsî page.
+You can then ‚ÄúView‚Äù, ‚ÄúEdit‚Äù or ‚ÄúDelete‚Äù you submission on the ‚ÄúSubmissions‚Äù page.
 * To edit a previously submitted caption:
   * Go to the object you submitted a caption on.
   * Click the "Submissions" link.

 [image]

-* You cannot edit a previously submitted caption if you see the link ìRe-ingestí (in red font) because that means it has already been approved and ingested into Islandora.
+* You cannot edit a previously submitted caption if you see the link ‚ÄúRe-ingest‚Äô (in red font) because that means it has already been approved and ingested into Islandora.
 Ingested ones cannot be changed.
 If you decide to edit it anyway, a new Islandora submission object will be created and the original one will remain as well; there is no way you can delete it.
   * Find your submission, which is probably the last one added to the list.
 If it has not yet been ingested, you can safely edit it.
   * Click "Edit".
     * Make your changes.
-  * Click ìSaveî.
+  * Click ‚ÄúSave‚Äù.

 ## For Administrators